Cayman Islands Wedding Traditions Complete Guide for Modern Couples

 Traditional Caymanian Wedding Cakes

 Caymanian wedding cakes are rum-soaked fruit cakes or tropical-flavored creations typically serving 50-200 guests at costs of CI$500-2,000 (US$625-2,500).
-These British-influenced confections have adapted to include local flavors like coconut, key lime, and mango over 200 years of island tradition.
+These British-influenced confections have adapted to include local flavors like coconut, key lime, and mango over generations of island tradition.

 Traditional Cake Flavors and Costs